Path Configurations (Change-Based Triggers)

 Every Firefly workspace is associated with a code repository and an optional **working directory** — the path within the repository where the workspace's IaC configuration lives.
 By default, a workspace runs only when files inside its working directory change.

-**Path Configurations** extend that behavior by letting a workspace declare interest in additional file paths *outside* its working directory.
-When a push or pull request modifies any matching file, Firefly triggers a run on the workspace — even if no file inside the working directory itself changed.
+**Path Configurations** extend that behavior by letting a workspace declare interest in additional file paths — including paths in *different* repositories.
+When a push modifies any matching file, Firefly triggers a run on the workspace, even if no file inside the workspace's own working directory changed.

 This is especially useful for: